History of Nintendo: 1949–1966: Disney partnership and public listing

 In 1949, Hiroshi Yamauchi attended Waseda University in Tokyo.
 However, after his grandfather suffered a debilitating stroke, he left to take office as the president of Nintendo.
 In 1950, he renamed Marufuku Co.
-Ltd. to Nintendo Karuta (任天堂かるた), and in 1951 to Nintendo Karuta (任天堂骨牌) (writing "karuta" as "骨牌" rather than "かるた").
+Ltd. to "Nintendo Kuruta".
 In 1953, Nintendo became the first company in Japan to produce playing cards from plastic.

 In 1956, Yamauchi visited the U.S., to engage in talks with the United States Playing Card Company (USPCC), the dominant playing card manufacturer in the United States, based in Cincinnati.
 He was shocked to find that the world's biggest company in his business was relegated to using a small office.
 This was a turning point for Yamauchi, who then realized the limitations of the playing card business.

 In 1958, Nintendo made a deal with Disney to allow the use of Disney's characters on Nintendo's playing cards.
 Previously, Western playing cards were regarded as something similar to hanafuda and mahjong: a device for gambling.
 By tying playing cards to Disney and selling books explaining the different games playable with the cards, Nintendo could sell the product to Japanese households.
 The tie-in was a success and the company sold at least 600,000 card packs in one year.
 Due to this success, in 1962, Yamauchi took Nintendo public, listing the company in Osaka Stock Exchange Second division.

+In 1960, Nintendo operated a taxi company in Kyoto known as "Daiya Taxi".
+It was sold off due to difficulties with the labor unions that made it hard to manage the company.
+Currently, "Daiya Taxi" is owned by Daiya Transportation Co.
+Ltd.